sgoldenlab/simba/docs/add_on_pup_ret.md

 `Smooth function` - function to smooth the animal movement trajectories.
 DEFULT: gaussian.

-`Smooth factor` - function to smooth the animal movement trajectories.
-DEFULT: gaussian.
+`Smooth factor` - the standard deviation of the gaussian smoothing function.
+DEFULT: 5.

-`Carry classifier name`
+`Carry classifier name` - The name of the *carry* classifier as defined in the [SimBA project creation menu](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1).

-`Approach classifier name`
+`Approach classifier name` - The name of the *approach* classifier as defined in the [SimBA project creation menu](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1).

-`Dig classifier name`
+`Dig classifier name` - The name of the *dig* classifier as defined in the [SimBA project creation menu](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1).